Liturgical-Calendar/liturgy-components-php/README.md

 $options = [
     "locale"    => "it-IT",
-    "wrapper"   => true, //we can simply set a boolean, then set the 'as' html element afterwards by using the ->as() method "formLabel" => true  //we can simply set a boolean, then set the 'as' html element aftereards by using the ->as() method ];
+    "wrapper"   => true, //we can simply set a boolean, then set the 'as' html element afterwards by using the ->as() method "formLabel" => true  //we can simply set a boolean, then set the 'as' html element afterwards by using the ->as() method ];

 $apiOptions = new ApiOptions($options);